Introduction

 The View

-In MVP the View is supposed to be an entirely passive layout entity.
+In MVP the View is supposed to be an entirely passive layout entity containing only static configuration and styling.
 It contains virtually no decision-making logic of it’s own, and it’s entire purpose is to put data on the screen, and to receive input from the user.
 Once it gets input from the user, its only role is to pass it on to the Presenter, which will decide how to handle it.

 The Presenter